ty0088/ty0088.github.io/blog_reader/README.md

 * User management and authentication - The web app allows users to sign up and manage their account details (update/delete).
 Authentication of users is done using through the backend API using passportJS and jwt cookie.
 * Blog list navigation - The home page blog list is paginated with a default view of 5 pages and newest shown first; these can be toggled.
 * Blog post reading - Users can read individual posts which also provides a list of comments beneath the blog post.
 Users can also create and edit their own comments here.
 * Demo account - A demo account is available for visitors to access user features.
-The demo account is read only, although the demo user can access everything a registered user can, any data submitted by the demo account will not be written to the backend.
+The demo account is read only, although the demo user can access everything a registered user can, any data submitted by the demo account will not be saved.
 * Responsiveness - The web app has been designed to allow for narrow screen mobile access.

 ## Purpose